 “You were great!
 You slept through the whole thing!”

 “Oh my gosh.
 I’ve just had so many bad medical experiences and I’m just so happy right now.
 Thank you so much for fixing my foot!
 I can’t believe it doesn’t hurt!
 I am just so ready to jog again, and so happy this all worked out thankyouverymuchyouaremyfavoritestperson.”

 And, I couldn’t stop talking.
 The best part was that, if I was going to ramble, at least I kept thanking everyone instead of being an awful mean person (which I am sure happens to some people).
 I don’t remember doing it, but Master said I kept telling the nurse how plush my stuffed zebra was. >.< They gave me some juice, Master helped me to get dressed, and before I knew it, the nurse was buckling me into the car.
 (I was totally off my nut.)

 Actually, the nurse had convinced Master that it was a good idea to bring me out for breakfast.
 I remember at one point she was asking me what I wanted to eat.
-I don’t remember what I replied (the anesthesia stuff makes you all forgetful for up to one day), but I guess Master thought it was a good idea too, because he took me out to Le Peep.
+I don’t remember what I replied (the anesthesia stuff makes you all forgetful for up to one day), but I guess Master thought it was a good idea too, because he did take me out.